 - ch.21:1-14 – the haul of fishes – Israel casting the Kingdom Gospel net into the sea of nations.

 The word Gnostic comes from the Greek word ‘gnosis’, which means knowledge.
 The word is used by historians to describe a school of thought.
 Gnosticism arose from a group of evil workers who claimed to have higher light, special spiritual knowledge, or “secret wisdom”.
 This movement began in the days of the apostles, and continued into the 5th century.
-Before John died the seeds of Gnosticism had been sown; perhaps even before Paul's death (1 Tim.
+Before John died, the seeds of Gnosticism had been sown; perhaps even before Paul's death (1 Tim.
 6:20).
 John’s epistles are written to defend against the inroads of Gnosticism (2 John 1:7,9).
 Peter warns of their false teaching, and Jude warns of its moral effect on the Christian testimony.
 Gnosticism is responsible for not just one heresy, but seven or eight.
 What is it?
 In this mystical system, the spiritual world was good, and material world was evil.
 They rejected the incarnation, because it connects the human with the divine.
 The Gnostics would try to separate “Jesus” from “Christ”, by making Christ an emanation (a shining out from a source) from God that never truly became flesh, or else was united to a mere man named Jesus at his baptism, but returned to God before Jesus’ death on the cross.
 In doing so, this evil system annulled the incarnation, the atonement, and the resurrection.
-The doctrine of the New Testament anticipates this irreverent and wicked system of doctrine by stating the simple truth of Christ's Person and work.
-Church fathers who defended against Gnosticism were Ignatius of Antioch ('Seven Epistles'), and Irenaeus of Lyons ('Against Heresies').
+The New Testament anticipates this irreverent and wicked system of doctrine by stating the simple truth of Christ's Person and work.

 Read more…- Life – the manner of existence that the Father and Son enjoy (love, joy, peace, holiness), which is far beyond what humans experience naturally.
 The Son came into this world and fully displayed that life; hence He is called “the Word of life” (1 John 1:1).
 This life is “in the son”.
 Not only is the Son able to impart that life to men (initially), but that life cannot be practically enjoyed and sustained apart from Him.